snowlyg/ohscrcpy-releases/README.en.md

 ![ohscrcpy multi-device workspace](assets/ohscrcpy-overview.png)

-> Built from a real ohscrcpy UI and remote session.
-GPT Image replaced device identities and framebuffer content with fictional demo data, followed by manual privacy review.

 ## Highlights

 - **One workspace for HDC and ADB** with automatic platform routing and an explicit platform override.